Head of Communications and Business Development

 We Are Undefeatable puts the spotlight on real people.
 Individuals, such as Jo (video below) inspired and star in the campaign.
 It celebrates them getting active, despite the ups and downs of their conditions.

 We’ll be capturing stories from local people to tie in with the campaign.
 If you have a long-term health condition and have found an activity that works for you then we’d love you to share your story with us.
-Likewise, if you coach someone who could be an inspiration to others then please get in touch with Georgia or Sara.
+Likewise, if you coach someone who could be an inspiration to others then please get in touch with Bethany or Sara.

 Explore the We Are Undefeatable website to find stories and tips for getting active with a health condition.
 You can also access the Supporter Hub if you’d like to join us in supporting the campaign.
 It’s packed full of images and posters you can share to raise awareness of the campaign.
 Just make sure you read the guidelines.